 It may seem like a small step, but the introduction of a reliable mobile POS system will not only make it easier and quicker to receive and process orders, but you’ll also be wasting no paper for the orders.
 Such a system can facilitate various types of payment and it can help you track orders and see table status in real-time.
 With a table service pos, you can manage seating, hold and reserve table, and increase turnover.

 5. Go local and grow your own produce

 If you buy ingredients from local farms, you’ll save a lot of money on transport and reduce carbon emissions.
 If the produces are in season, they’ll be likely to be cheaper than the same products shipped in from your distributor.
 You may start small by bringing in just a few local product or even grow your own produce or herbs.
 Your roof or patio could be turned into a mini-garden, which will not only look great, but also be extremely useful and eco-friendly.

-If you reduce waste, reuse containers and recycle materials, your restaurant will become much more sustainable.
+If you reduce waste, reuse containers and recycle materials, you will have an environmentally-friendly restaurant.
 For example, you can introduce chlorine-free, recycled paper instead of your regular toilet paper and paper towels or buy kitchen and bar mats made entirely from recycled material.

 Needless to say, you should recycle wood boxes, glass bottles and cardboard, as well as exchange plastic and Styrofoam materials for reusable cups and recyclable containers.
 Finally, ditch those plastic straws and use an eco-friendly alternative.

 Conserving water is of vital importance for several reasons.
 Some are related to your expenditure, but even more important is the fact that water is probably the most precious natural resource.
 To deal with this issue, you might want to equip your facilities with water-saving toilets to reduce the amount of water used with every flush or switch from bottled water to an in-house filtration system.